 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
 You can request a ‘basic disclosure’ personally by completing a simple application form through the relevant Government website:

 Health and Safety

-We have provided you with a health and safety checklist to ensure the venue is suitable and sufficient before the course starts.
-The Health and Safety Executive (HSE) publishes a wealth of resources and guidance documents to ensure you remain compliant with the law.
-Please visit www.hse.gov.uk for further information.
+You are provided with a health and safety checklist to ensure the venue is suitable and sufficient before the course starts.

-You must ensure a qualified First Aider is present or available to administer First Aid where appropriate.
-You should be made aware of any medical conditions and/or allergies which participants may suffer from before the course starts, in case of an emergency situation.
+You must ensure a qualified First Aider is present or available to administer first aid where appropriate.
+You should be made aware of any medical conditions and/or allergies that participants may suffer from before the course starts in case of an emergency situation.

 Certain rules for data protection came into force on the 25th May 2018, in the form of EU General Data Protection Regulation (GDPR).

 Detailed information on the changes can be found here: www.ico.org.uk